ucsd-fcrl/NeuralCT_new_seg_Final_v_ZC/README.md

 ### Additional guidelines
 see comments in the script

-Please contact the author (chenzhennong@gmail.com or zhc043@eng.ucsd.edu) for any further questions.
+Please contact the author (chenzhennong@gmail.com or zhc043@eng.ucsd.edu) for any further questions.<br />
 For environement setup difficulty, please contact Kunal Gupta (k5gupta@eng.ucsd.edu) or Francisco Contijoch (fcontijoch@eng.ucsd.ddu) for help.